lethargilistic/blog/topics.md

 * Do we sacrifice our body autonomy after death, like actors who license themselves to science fiction franchises?
 * Software's role in the bastardization of copyright.
 * History of software corporations lobbying for the US to adopt the Berne Convention
+* On the value of old tweets.
+What did I think of hot button issues years ago?
+Why preservation of tweets important because microblogging replaces journaling.
+Don't delete tweets.